Professor John Walley

 Current research interests

 John's interests are in achieving coverage with quality services, especially in primary care, for the common diseases where we have effective health interventions.
-This includes operational research which is "embedded" within low- to middle-income country ministry of health services, in order to develop, pilot, evaluate and trial interventions.
-That is, to find out how to effectively deliver essential health services.
-Methods include randomised controlled trial or cohort studies, generally conducted within national programme site implementation.
-In addition, in the early stages using qualitative studies to help define the intervention, and in the later stages studies to understand "why" the results are as found.
-These studies help the ministry of health and NGO partners to revise the design and implementation guidelines and tools prior to scale-up.
+This includes operational research, which is "embedded" within low- to middle-income country ministry of health services, in order to develop, pilot, evaluate and trial interventions such as chronic care for TB, diabetes and/or hypertension.
+That is, to find out how to effectively deliver essential care and prevention services.
+Methods include feasibility assessment, randomised controlled trials and process evaluation conducted within national programme early site implementation.
+In addition, in the early stages, developing and refining the intervention guidelines, training modules and tools, used for the implementation research.
+These process evaluations done alongside a trial assesses the "why" the results are as found.
+These studies inform the ministry of health and NGO partners ‘technical working group’ to revise the implementation guidelines and tools.
+The ministry and partners are then ready (and have the guides and tools developed) to scale up across the province or country.
+A recent example is a trial of a clinical guide and prescription review intervention implemented within routine training sessions and doctors meetings – leading to a 40% reduction of antibiotic use in viral upper respiratory infections – in a trial randomising 64 rural facility and their doctors and nurses (Wei, 2019, Lancet GH).

-Communicable disease service delivery and programme development issues, in particular for multi-drug resistant tuberculosis care, HIV anti-retroviral treatment and sexually transmitted diseases.
+Communicable and non-communicable disease (NCD) service delivery and programme development issues, in particular for multi-drug resistant tuberculosis care, HIV anti-retroviral treatment and sexually transmitted diseases.

-A particular current interest is to develop case management guides, training modules and other tools for cardio-vascular diseases for use within primary care.
-These include for early detection and treatment of diabetes, hypertension and high CVD risk.
+A particular current interest is to develop case management guides, training modules and other tools for the prevention and care of NCDs in primary care.
+These include early detection and treatment of diabetes, hypertension and high CVD risk.
 These are to be adapted to the country contexts and evaluated in various African and Asian countries with our HSD partners.

 2011–2017

 Co-Research Director of the Health Service Delivery (HSD) Research Programme Consortium (COMDIS-HSD).
-This is a £7 million Department for International Development-funded, eight country research programme, including TB, HIV care, malaria, non-communicable diseases and family planning.
-John will also be a co-investigator on various projects.
+This was a £7 million Department for International Development-funded, eight country research programme, including TB, HIV care, malaria, non-communicable diseases and family planning.
+John is a co-investigator on various eg NCD projects.

 TB – China